leapicard/DGINN/README.md

 ## 2/ Results extraction

 Another script called parseResults.py can also be found in the etc folder.
-It compiles all the results from DGINN found in the directory passed as argument and outputs a summary of them.
+It compiles all the results from DGINN found in the directories listed in the file passed as argument and outputs a summary of them.

 ```
-python3 DGINN/etc/parseResults.py -h
+python3 etc/parseResults.py -h
-usage: DGINN/etc/parseResults.py [-h] [-v] [-dd] -in <filename>
+usage: etc/parseResults.py [-h] [-v] -in <filename> [-o <path/to/directory>]
-                                 [-o <path/to/directory>]

-This program creates a summary of DGINN's results.
+This program outputs a summary of the results obtained through running DGINN
+on a list of genes of interest.

 optional arguments:
   -h, --help            show this help message and exit
-  -v, --version         display DGINN/etc/parseResults.py version number and
+  -v, --version         display etc/parseResults.py version number and exit
-                        exit
-  -dd, --debug          enter verbose/debug mode

 Mandatory input infos for running:
-  -in <filename>, --inDir <filename>
+  -in <filename>, --inFile <filename>
-                        Path to directory of results
+                        List of all the directories containing the results
+                        from DGINN analyses on different genes.

 Optional input infos (default values):
   -o <path/to/directory>, --outdir <path/to/directory>